Open-Cascade-SAS/OCCT/dox/dev_guides/building/wok/wok.md

-WOK {#dev_guides__building__wok}
+Using WOK {#dev_guides__building__wok}
 =========

+@tableofcontents

-WOK is a legacy build environment for Open CASCADE Technology.
-It is required for generation of header files for classes defined with @ref ug_cdl "CDL" ("Cascade Definition Language").
+\ref dev_guides__wok "WOK" is a legacy build environment for Open CASCADE Technology.
+It is required for generation of header files for classes defined with
+@ref dev_guides__cdl "CDL" ("Cascade Definition Language").
 Also tools for generation of project files for other build systems, and OCCT documentation, are integrated to WOK.

 WOK thus is needed in the following situations:
 - Building from OCCT sources from Git repository (do not contain generated files)
 - Building after some changes made in CDL files

 Before installing and using WOK, make sure that you have installed a compiler (it is assumed that it is Visual Studio on Windows or gcc on Linux and MacOS) and third-party components required for building OCCT.

 @section wok1 Installing WOK